-33.3 As of October 2015, it became a mandatory responsibility of all staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
-If any of our staff at Overdale Infant School and Pre-school are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or
+As of October 2015, it became a mandatory responsibility of all staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
+If any of our staff at OVERDALE INFANT SCHOOL are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either, directly contact the Police or seek advice from Duty & Advice, Children's Social Care.